Assisting Hands Home Care | Chicago, IL and WI

 Watching holiday movies is a great way for families to bond over the holiday season.
 There is no shortage of classic holiday movies to choose from the span generations.
 One idea is to have each generation of the family choose a favorite so your family can enjoy holiday movies from different time periods together.

-You can make holiday movie night more fun by making popcorn or putting out desserts.
+You can make holiday movie nights more fun by making popcorn or putting out desserts.

 10. Secret Santa Gift Exchange